astronomer/docs/astro/ci-cd.md

 There are many benefits to configuring a CI/CD workflow on Astro.
 Specifically, you can:

 - Avoid having to manually run `astro deploy` with the Astro CLI every time you make a change to your Astro project.
-- Enforce that all changes to existing DAGs or other files in your Astro project are reviewed and approved by your team before they get pushed to Astro.
+- Ensure that all changes to your Astro project are reviewed and approved by your team before they get pushed to Astro.
 - Automate promoting code across development and production environments on Astro when pull requests to certain branches are merged.
 - Enforce automated testing, which increases code quality and allows your team to respond quickly in case of an error or failure.
-- Configure more granular user permissionss by directly managing access to your Astro project source code.
+- Configure more granular user permissions by managing access and changes to your Astro project source code in your version control tool.

 Use the Astronomer CI/CD templates to automate deploying code to Astro with popular CI/CD management tools, including GitHub Actions and Circle CI.